lancaster-university/codal-microbit-v2/resources/logfs/README.md

 - **sample-time-series-nonsequential**: Based on the `sample-time-series` file, a single entry has been modified to make the time stamps non-sequential.
     - Data entry 169 (6th from the bottom) has been changed from `18.99` to `99.99`.
-As the next entry time stamp is `19.1`, this represent a second set of logged data after a micro:bit reset.
+As the next entry time stamp is `19.1`, this represents a second set of logged data after a micro:bit reset.
     - In this test file the "Visual Preview" should plot a graph until entry 169, and display some kind of warning/error message to indicate it is not plotting the entire dataset.
 - **sample-full-log**: A full log with 6064 rows.
+    - There should be a visible indicator in the HTML page that the log is full.

 ### Generating new test files